About Dance for World Community

 Below is a description with accompanying archives of the programs that were implemented.
 Although all of the programs proved capable of provoking the intended interest and impact, available resources are currently concentrated on strengthening The Annual Festival in Cambridge which remains DWC’s centerpiece.
 Other effective DWC Programs over the years have included “Talk About Dance” events, “Dance on Film”, “Dance Saturdays”, crisis response events such as “Cambridge for Haiti” and “Cambridge for Ukraine”, “Dance Against Racism” and Climate Change/Environmental Justice events such as “Emergency Meets” and “Choreographer-Scientist Collaborations”.

 To learn more about any of the programs listed below, browse the the program archives.
-For further information contact ___________
+For further information contact info@danceforworldcommunity.org.

-DWC Annual Festival celebrates the rich diversity of Greater Boston’s dance communities and their valued contributions to the area’s cultural and economic vitality.
+DWC Annual Festivals celebrate the rich diversity of Greater Boston’s dance sector and its valued contributions to the area’s cultural and economic vitality.
 The event is produced by JMBT in collaboration with local government, area businesses, dance organizations, other cultural agencies and social service/advocacy nonprofits.
 Performances and introductory-level classes are offered by over 60 local dance companies presented on multiple outdoor stages along Harvard Square’s Massachusetts Avenue and in JMBT studios.
 Over 20 local nonprofits display exhibits to engage attendees and raise awareness about important social and environmental issues.
 Offerings by local businesses, exhibiting artists and food vendors are also made available.
 The Festival is free to the public and attended by approximately 20,000 people.

 Festival Archives →